pfsense/docs/source/releases/2-4-5-new-features-and-changes.rst

 * Added GUI option to disable default blocking of APIPA networks `#9966 <https://redmine.pfsense.org/issues/9966>`__
 * Added more common ports to the firewall rule drop-down list `#10166 <https://redmine.pfsense.org/issues/10166>`__
 * Added input validation to prevent selecting ``!*`` ("not any") in source or destination `#10168 <https://redmine.pfsense.org/issues/10168>`__
+* Fixed invalid rules generated when using NAT reflection with a negated destination `#10246 <https://redmine.pfsense.org/issues/10246>`__

 S.M.A.R.T.
 ----------